erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

 caller:

  * If a ToR has not been approved yet, then it SHOULD NOT be accessible via this API.
-(For details on how ToRs get approved, see history entries described in the XML Schema of [Outgoing Mobilities API](mobilities-api).)
+(WRTODO: For details on how ToRs get approved, see history entries described in the XML Schema of [Outgoing Mobilities API](mobilities-api).)

- * If the caller covers the sending HEI of the Outgoing Mobility object, then he MUST be allowed access to read the corresponding ToR.
+ * If the caller covers the sending HEI of the given mobility, then he MUST be allowed read access to the mobility's corresponding ToR.

- * If the caller covers the receiving HEI (yourself), then he MAY be allowed access to read the ToR.
-(It seems reasonable, but we leave this decision to your team.)
+ * If the caller covers the receiving HEI (yourself) of the given mobility, then he MAY be allowed read access to the mobility's corresponding ToR.
+(It seems reasonable to do so, but we leave this decision to your team.)

  * All other callers SHOULD NOT be allowed to view the ToR.

- * Note, that you will need to verify these access rights for each ID on the `mobility_id` list.
-It is possible that the caller has access to only some of the IDs he provided.
-(If this seems problematic, then you can always set your `<max-mobility-ids>` to `1`.)
+ * Note, that servers will need to verify these access rights for each ID on the `mobility_id` list.
+It is possible that the caller has access to only some of the mobilities.
+(If this seems problematic, then you can always simply set your `<max-mobility-ids>` to `1`.)

 Handling of invalid parameters